Heteroscedastic Uncertainty Estimation Framework for Unsupervised Registration: Abstract

 \section{Abstract}

-This paper proposes a heteroscedastic uncertainty estimation framework for unsupervised medical image registration.
-Existing methods rely on objectives (e.g. mean-squared error) that assume a uniform noise level across the image, disregarding the heteroscedastic and input-dependent characteristics of noise distribution in real-world medical images.
-This further introduces noisy gradients due to undesired penalization on outliers, causing unnatural deformation and performance degradation.
-To mitigate this, we propose an adaptive weighting scheme with a relative $\gamma$-exponentiated signal-to-noise ratio (SNR) for the displacement estimator after modeling the heteroscedastic noise using a separate variance estimator to prevent the model from being driven away by spurious gradients from error residuals, leading to more accurate displacement estimation.
-To illustrate the versatility and effectiveness of the proposed method, we tested our framework on two representative registration architectures across three medical image datasets.
-Our proposed framework consistently outperforms other baselines both quantitatively and qualitatively while also providing accurate and sensible uncertainty measures.
-Paired t-tests show that our improvements in registration accuracy are statistically significant.
-The code will be publicly available at \url{https://voldemort108x.github.io/hetero_uncertainty/}.
+Deep learning methods for unsupervised registration often rely on objectives that assume a uniform noise level across the spatial domain (e.g. mean-squared error loss), but noise distributions are often heteroscedastic and input-dependent in real-world medical images.
+Thus, this assumption often leads to degradation in registration performance, mainly due to the undesired influence of noise-induced outliers.
+To mitigate this, we propose a framework for heteroscedastic image uncertainty estimation that can adaptively reduce the influence of regions with high uncertainty during unsupervised registration.
+The framework consists of a collaborative training strategy for the displacement and variance estimators, and a novel image fidelity weighting scheme utilizing signal-to-noise ratios.
+Our approach prevents the model from being driven away by spurious gradients caused by the simplified homoscedastic assumption, leading to more accurate displacement estimation.
+To illustrate its versatility and effectiveness, we tested our framework on two representative registration architectures across three medical image datasets.
+Our method consistently outperforms baselines and produces sensible uncertainty estimates.
+The code is publicly available at \url{https://voldemort108x.github.io/hetero_uncertainty/}.